-My multi-method research examines how technological and institutional shifts reconfigure HR systems and practices, reshaping the experience of work and organizational outcomes.
-I explore this agenda through a series of ongoing projects, each focusing on a different dimension of HR design and its implications for identity, voice, retention, job quality, and well-being.
+My multi-method research examines how technological and institutional shifts reconfigure HR systems and practices and, in turn, reshape work and organizational outcomes.
+I explore this agenda through a series of ongoing projects, each focusing on a different dimension of HR design and its implications for identity, voice, relational governance, strategic talent management, job design, and employee well-being.

 (Under review at Organization Science; 2025 Academy of Management Best Paper Proceedings & OB Division Outstanding Practical Implications for Management Award)